clay-curry/Flight-Maneuvers/README.md

 `TODO`

 ### Observed and Latent Variables
-In our work, 'trajectory' refers to an abstract, time-evolving state containing the kinematic variables (velocity and position) of an aircraft observed with fixed, discrete sampling.
+In our work, we use 'trajectory' to mean an abstract, time-evolving, kinematic state (velocity and position) characterizing the motion of precisely one target moving through a field-of-view.
-Coinciding with each state is a non-observable 'maneuver' describing the action taken by the agent to influence control over the state of the aircraft at each timestep.
+Consistent with real-world systems, this state is observed with fixed, sampling with an underlying assumption that each state coincides with a non-observable 'maneuver' describing the action taken by the agent to influence control over the state of the aircraft at each timestep.
 The following figure illustrates a top-down view of a particular episode of this process,

 ![Overhead](assets/overhead_scene_view.png "Overhead")